ChanelZM/browser-technologies/Week1/fundaREADME.md

 - Server-based session storage(2).
 The performance will be better and it is more secure.

 ### 7. You shall not depend on *localStorage*
-The difference between cookies and localStorage is that cookies are saved on the server and localStorage on the computer of the user, which can be pretty helpful.
+The difference between cookies and localStorage is that cookies are both client side and server side and localStorage is only client side (5).
 LocalStorage is great for when your website doesn't have a server-side, isn't pushing logins after interactivity or when it only lives on the client (3).
 But (there is always a but) localStorage doesn't work on all browsers and it doesn't work all the time.
 Plus it has limited capacity.

 ##### Ways you can optimize:
 - When you do want to store something, use the server (2).
-- SQLite.
-SQLite is an embedded database.
-Each application has it's own database and it does not need to run on a server(4).

 ### 8. You're website shall work without usage of a *Mouse/Trackpad*
 Believe it or not, not everyone uses (or owns) a mouse/trackpad.
 Some people don't like them and some people have a physical disability and can't use them.
 These people use the the keyboard to navigate the page.